Black Tea

 Black tea with exotic flavors of cranberry, pomegranate and rum

-Perfect marriage between spice and acidity, excellent antioxidants
+Perfect balance of spice and acidity with excellent antioxidants

 Organic Mathaouri

-Black tea with citrus enhanced by grapefruit and mandarin
+Black tea with citrus, elevated by grapefruit and mandarin

 Filter